 You will need a high school or equivalency diploma and must be at least 18 years old to be accepted into a program.
 In the classroom, you will learn about local codes and regulations, blueprint reading, and safety.

-Plumbers need a license to work in most states and municipalities in the U.S. In addition to having two to five years of experience, depending on where the license is issued, you must also pass an exam.
+Plumbers are required to have a license to work in most states and municipalities in the U.S. In addition to needing two to five years of experience, depending on where the license is issued, you must also pass an exam.

 What Soft Skills Will You Need?